nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Notes

 - Words in `UPPER_CASE` are the parameters to be supplied by you, the user. e.g. in add `a/AMOUNT`, `AMOUNT` is a parameter which can be typed as `a/12.30`.
-- Parameters surrounded with `[` and `]` are optional parameters which you might consider including to your input. e.g. in the add expense/income feature, an optional date parameter `[D/DATE]` may be added which can be typed as `D/19/10/2021`
+- Parameters can be in any order. e.g. if the command specifies `c/CATEGORY a/AMOUNT`, `a/AMOUNT c/CATEGORY` is also acceptable.
+- If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken. e.g. if you gave `a/100 a/1000`, only `a/1000` will be read in.
 - Most features below have a collapsible section that allows you to see the run time output.
 Do check them out if you want to visualize what the product looks like!

 ---
 ### 2.1 Help